Easy Cinco de Mayo Recipes for the Grill

 This recipe serves double duty for our meal, so you may want to double it.
 In fact, if my family is anything to go by, you may want to triple it.
 Pico de Gallo is a staple of authentic Mexican cuisine.
 Why?
 Probably because it’s easy to make and so full of flavor.

-My Pico de Gallo is an easy Cinco de Mayo recipe that you can have on the table in under 30 minutes.
+My Pico de Gallo is an easy Cinco de Mayo recipe that you can have on the table in under 15 minutes.
 And it’ll probably be gone just as quickly once you set it out next to some tortilla chips.
-You’ll be using it as part of our other appetizer option, Steak Quesadillas, so be sure to reserve some of the mixture.
-And by reserve I mean hide, because this stuff is always in high demand at any party.

-Get the recipe for Pico de Gallo.
+Get the recipe for Pico de Gallo here.

 Restaurant Style Salsa